woolly-of-cv/pytorch-examples/spatial_transformation/README.md

-# CIFAR10 with Spacial Transformer
+# CIFAR10 with Spatial Transformer
 ### This file is submitted as part of Assignment 12 for EVA6 Course.
 ## Contributors